Riniki Bhuyan Sarma: Personal life

 She is married to Himanta Biswa Sarma, Assam's current Chief Minister.
 They met as students while studying in Cotton College, and Himanta shared his ambition of becoming Chief Minister with her.
 They have two children: a son, Nandil Biswa Sarma, and a daughter, Sukanya Sarma.

-Controversy
+Allegation of corruption

 In September 2023, Congress alleged that Riniki Bhuyan Sarma, through her company M/s Pride East Entertainments Private Limited, had allegedly obtained a grant of ₹10 crore under the Pradhan Mantri Kisan Sampada Yojana (PMKSY).

 Riniki Bhuyan Sarma denied the allegations, claiming that her company had neither applied for nor received any subsidies, even though it was eligible.
 She also filed a ₹10 crore defamation lawsuit against Gaurav Gogoi, accusing him of running a "slanderous campaign" against her business.
+Gogoi cited Lok Sabha Unstarred Question No. 3434 as evidence, which lists M/s Pride East Entertainments Private Limited as one of the 79 projects approved under the Infrastructure for Agro-processing Clusters (APC) sub-scheme of PMKSY, subsequent to issuing an "Expression of Interest (EoI) on 21.06.2022 for inviting proposals from prospective entrepreneurs."
+The project cost of M/s Pride East Entertainments Private Limited is listed as Rs.
+25.877 crores and the grant approved on 10.11.2022 is Rs.
+10 crores.

+Allegations of Foreign Passport and foreign assets

+On 5 April 2026, a few days before the 2026 Assembly Elections, Congress Spokesman Pawan Khera made the following allegations against Riniki Bhuyan and her husband, Chief Minister Himanta Biswa Sarma: